S. Seigoulien Haokip

 Seigoulien is a PhD student at the Department of Anthropology and Sociology.

 As a Citizen Historian with The 1947 Partition Archive, S. Seigoulien Haokip has documented oral histories in Manipur.
 He was also awarded the Tata Trusts – Partition Archive Research Residency Grant 2021.
-Inspired by his own ethnographic-based research at SOAS, Seigoulien has also engaged with museums in the UK through knowledge exchanges and collaboration.
+Seigoulien also engage with museums in the UK through knowledge exchange and collaboration.

 Research interests

-- North East India, South and Southeast Asia
+- Anthropology of borderlands, North East India, South and Southeast Asia.

 Personal links